 Your picture will be taken at your orientation check-in and badges are normally processed within a week.

-If you do not get ID at your orientation check-in, you will be notified by email when it's ready for pick up at the Information Desk located in the main lobby of the Regional Hospital.
+Your ID badge will be ready for pick up on your first day at the Information Desk located in the main lobby of the Regional Hospital.
 The information desk is open Monday - Friday 8 am - 6:30 pm, Saturday 10 am - 4 pm and Sunday 11:30 am - 4:30 pm.
+If you are volunteering outside of the hospital, your badge will be delivered to your location.

-Some departments require volunteers to have access through secure doors with their ID badge (Nursery, Labor & Delivery, Sterile Prep, Cath Lab (outer doors only), CCU, Day Surgery, both ER's.
+Some departments require volunteers to have access through secure doors with their ID badge (Nursery, Labor & Delivery, Sterile Prep, Cath Lab, CCU, Day Surgery, both ER's.)
 A list is provided to security to add this feature to your badge.
-If you badge does not work, please notify Volunteer Services by email (email@example.com) or contact security.
+If you badge does not work, please notify Volunteer Services by email at firstname.lastname@example.org or contact security.

 Allow you to check your schedule, number of hours, update your contact information and check internal messages.